react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/themes.md

 # Built-in themes

-> Note: support for built-in themes requires react-navigation@>=3.12.0-alpha!
-There is not a stable release with support for this yet.
-Skip ahead to "Custom themes using React context" if you'd like to learn more about how you can use themes today on a stable release.
+> Note: support for built-in themes requires react-navigation@>=3.12.0!

 As operating systems add built-in support for light and dark modes, supporting dark mode is less about keeping hip to trends and more about conforming to the average user expectations for how apps should work.
 In order to provide support for light and dark mode in a way that is reasonably consistent with the OS defaults, these themes are built in to React Navigation.
 You can pass in a `theme` prop to your app container component in order to switch between light and dark mode, and the value of that `theme` prop can come from whichever API you use to detect user preferences for dark mode, or in the case of older operating system versions, from a custom configuration within your app UI.